OSUsatoru/Cloud-Applicatoin-Development/BusinessApiSystem2/README.md

   * Reviews
   * Photos

 You may choose either MySQL or MongoDB for this purpose (or another DB implementation you're interested in, with permission).
-Whichever database you choose, it should completely replace the starter code's existing JSON/in-memory storage for these resources.
-In other words, you should update all API endpoints in the original starter code to use your database.

 You should use the [official MySQL Docker image](https://hub.docker.com/_/mysql/) or the [official MongoDB Docker image](https://hub.docker.com/_/mongo) from Docker Hub to power your database.
 Whichever database you choose, your implementation should satisfy the criteria described below.